-- Location was seen by the Agency as key – they were keen to recruit candidates close to the locations of their regional offices.
+- The agency saw location as key—they were keen to recruit candidates close to the locations of their regional offices.

 To work in crowded streets and packed transit stations, our campaign needed to have immediate visual impact.
 The NCA hunts the big fish of the criminal world.
-So, the shark is a perfect visual metaphor to illustrate the level of criminality the Agency handles; it’s the ultimate hidden predator and its fin creates an easily recognizable identity.
+So, we chose the shark as a perfect visual metaphor to illustrate the level of criminality the agency handles; it’s the ultimate hidden predator with a fin that creates an emotional reaction.

-We decided to focus the marketing on outdoor media.
-This would enable us to reach the widest possible audience in the locations where we wanted to focus.
-We identified outdoor locations which would target servicing police officers on their daily commute – for example, Manchester Piccadilly station and the Metro line to Greater Manchester Police HQ – in addition to specialist online media.
+We focused the recruitment campaign on outdoor media to reach the widest possible audience in our target areas.
+We identified outdoor locations that serve police officers on their daily commute—for example, Manchester Piccadilly station and the Metro line to Greater Manchester Police HQ—in addition to specialist online media.